tibco-bnl/workshop-tibco-platform/docs/baseplatforms/install-docker-desktop-on-wsl.md

 Prerequisite:
 1) Have Visual Studio Code installed on Windows.
 If it is not installed, do so.
 See for details: https://code.visualstudio.com/download
 2) Have Windows Subsystem 2 for Linux installed.
 If you don't have it installed / enabled, please do so.
-See for details: https://learn.microsoft.com/en-us/windows/wsl/install
+See for details [here](install-wsl.md).
 3) Have the WSL extention for Visual Code installed.
 See for details: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl